salfedev/ember-auth/README.md

 #### Notes on Ember 2.*
 * The goal of Ember 2 is to remove badly designed and unnecessarily complicated code from Ember 1.
 And apps that run on Ember 1.13 without any deprecation warnings should run without issues on Ember 2.0.
 * Components must have at least one dash in their name, e.g active-list.
 This helps Ember differentiate it from native HTML tags.
+* Controllers are routable objects meant to decorate a model with display logic.
+They sit between the template and model to deal with logic and properties that do not belong to the view or the model.